Grant and Funding - Frequently Asked Questions

 - Religious organizations for religious purposes

-- Salary or wage support for staff or administrative personnel other than what might be needed for administration of specific programs or projects
+- Salary or wage support for staff or administrative personnel other than what might be needed for the administration of specific programs or projects

 - Capital or building campaigns

 - Advocacy programs